Skip to content

 Bob was heartbroken.
 In addition to trying to cope with his grief, he now faced an overwhelming list of practical and financial things to sort out.
 Struggling to afford daily living costs, he gave us a call.

-After a long chat about wellbeing and signposting to the right places, we talked through Bob’s finances.
-We found that we could provide financial support.
-We did everything we possibly could to help him through the toughest time of his life.
+After a long chat about wellbeing and signposting to the right places, we talked through Bob’s finances with him and found that we could provide financial support, doing everything we possibly could to help him through the toughest time of his life.

 The Charity for Civil Servants kept me afloat.
 I’m so grateful.